Peninsular Spanish: Variants

+The related term Castilian Spanish is often applied to formal varieties of Spanish as spoken in Spain.

+According to folk tradition, the "purest" form of Peninsular Spanish is spoken in Valladolid, although the concept of "pure" languages has been rejected by modern linguists.

 Variation

 Dialectal variation in the Peninsula follows both north-south and east-west axes.

 Leísmo is native to a large swath of western Castile, as well as Cantabria and neighboring parts of Leon and Extremadura.

 In much of eastern Castile, as well as Navarre, Aragon and Álava, the clitic pronoun se can express plural number, becoming sen, when it follows an infinitive, gerund, or subjunctive form used to express a command, as in casarsen 'to get married', siéntensen 'sit down'.

 In an area of northern Spain, centered on Burgos, La Rioja, Álava and Vizcaya and also including Guipúzcoa, Navarra, Cantabria and Palencia, the imperfect subjunctive forms tend to be replaced by conditional ones.